vivek-x-jha/chatgpt-cli/README.md

 ## Basic usage

-Launch the script typing in your terminal:
+Launch the script with a one liner in your terminal:

-`chatgpt-cli`
+`python3 "PATH/TO/chatgpt-cli/chatgpt.py"`

 Then just chat!
 The number next to the prompt is the [tokens](https://platform.openai.com/tokenizer) used in the conversation at that point.